 LW 963; 3 hours.
 This course focuses on problem recognition and analysis, and enhances critical reading, thinking, and writing skills to maximize student performance on the bar exam.
 Students will review a few, selected substantive subjects traditionally tested on the bar exam.
 Students will become familiar with techniques for answering multiple-choice questions from the Multistate Bar Exam and strategies for analyzing, organizing, and writing responses to essay questions.
 This course does not replace commercial bar preparation courses.

 Prerequisite(s): Student must be in last year of law school.

 LW 817; 2 hours.
-This is a practicum designed to equip law students with skills as a mediator and to provide them with an in-depth examination of the technical, legal and ethical aspects of mediation in the context of civil, domestic and child custody disputes.
-Components of the course will focus on child development needs, family systems, psychological aspects of divorce, domestic violence, drafting agreements and the role of the lawyer as an advocate in mediation.
-The course will employ mediation exercises, role plays, simulations, self-critique and group discussions to demonstrate and evaluate effective communication skills, bargaining strategies, mediation styles and intervention techniques.
+This is a practicum designed to equip law students with skills as a mediator and to provide them with an in-depth examination of the technical, legal and ethical aspects of mediation in the context of civil, domestic and parenting time issues.
+Components of the course will address typical civil mediation scenarios, psychological aspects of family conflict, child development needs, domestic violence screening, premediation statements and documents, essential elements in drafting agreements, and the role of the lawyer as an advocate in mediation, and as a mediator.
+The course will employ mediation exercises, role plays, simulations, self-critique and group discussions to demonstrate and evaluate effective communication skills, negotiation strategies, mediation styles and settlement techniques.

 Prerequisite(s): Alternative Dispute Resolution (recommended).